-• Sexuality has a different meaning in different contexts and societies.
-There is often one group in a society who decides what should/should not

-• Open/closed.
-Some societies are more closed with rules and regulations that dictate how people should behave sexually (e.g. religious societies) and societies where the sexual rules are more left to the individual choice.

-• Individual versus community: there are societies where the community is more important than the individual and those where the individual is more
+- Sexuality has a different meaning in different contexts and societies.
+There is often one group in a society who decides what should/should not happen in the bedroom. - Open/closed.
+Some societies are more closed with rules and regulations that dictate how people should behave sexually (e.g. religious societies) and societies where the sexual rules are more left to the individual choice. - Individual versus community: there are societies where the community is more important than the individual and those where the individual is more important than the community.